My Trial and Error Experience Making Green Bean Wine

 Waste Not, Want Not

-If you're impatient like me, there are going to be times when you open a bottle before the wine has matured.
+If you are impatient (like me) there will be times when you open a bottle before the wine has matured.
 It may be too “raw” to drink, but it need not be wasted.
 You can make use of immature homemade wine by either using it in cooking or by adding something to it to make it more palatable to drink .

 For example, a traditional French dish “coq au vin” is chicken casseroled in a wine sauce.
 The wine adds a piquant (French for spicy) flavor to the dish.
 Wine can enhance any meat or vegetable stew and makes it into an extra special meal on a cold winter’s day.

-You can also transform an "undrinkable" wine by warming it with fruit and spices (e.g.apples and cinnamon) to mask any sourness.
+You can also transform an "undrinkable" wine by warming it with fruit and spices to mask any sourness.
 This is the origin of mulled wine; using up otherwise undrinkable wines from previous vintages.